microsoftgraph/entra-powershell/module/EntraBeta/docs/Get-EntraBetaScopedRoleMembership.md

 ```

 ## DESCRIPTION
-The Get-EntraBetaScopedRoleMembership cmdlet gets a scoped role membership from an administrative unit in Azure Active Directory (AD).
+The **Get-EntraBetaScopedRoleMembership** cmdlet gets a scoped role membership from an administrative unit in Microsoft Entra ID.

 ## EXAMPLES